stsasakou/MPS-documentation-helper/README.md

 - Adapt — remix, transform, and build upon the material

 Under the following terms:
 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-Please cite the corresponding research paper: [Insert citation or DOI here].
 - NonCommercial — You may not use the material for commercial purposes.

 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/